Buckie: Religion

-As a traditional fishing community, Buckie has always had an active religious life, and thus has numerous churches representing almost every branch of Northern European Christianity.
+As a traditional fishing community, Buckie had an active religious life, and thus has numerous churches representing almost every branch of Northern European Christianity.
 The largest church is St. Peter's, which stands on St. Andrews Square in Buckpool.
 This twin-spired red sandstone construction was originally planned to act as the cathedral for the Roman Catholic Diocese of Aberdeen when it was opened in 1857.
 This never came to pass and Buckie was left with what is arguably one of the grandest churches in NE Scotland outside of Aberdeen.
 The basis of this reasoning was that the Roman Catholic population per capita in the area around Buckie was one of the highest in post-Reformation Scotland.
 St. Gregory's, built at Preshome near Buckie in 1788, was the first post-Reformation church to be built in Scotland that looked like a church – prior to that date post-Reformation Roman Catholics worshiped in clandestine churches designed to look anonymous.
 These sometimes resembled farm buildings or ordinary houses, a superbly preserved example of this is St. Ninian's (1775) at Tynet about 4 mi to the west of Buckie, which looks like a long, low barn.

 The largest Church of Scotland congregation in the town worships in the North Church in Cluny Square.
 This building houses the town clock and was opened in 1879.
-There are other Church of Scotland congregations in addition to Methodist, Salvation Army, Episcopal, Baptist, Gospel Hall Brethren and other congregational churches.
+There are other Church of Scotland congregations in addition to Methodist, Salvation Army, Episcopal, Baptist, Gospel Hall Brethren, Church of Christ and other congregational churches.

 Schools

 Buckie High School is located on West Cathcart Street.
-Directly opposite from the original and still functioning old building of the school is Cluny Primary School (Buckie Primary School until 1974.)
 Examination results are in line with those of young people with similar needs and backgrounds in other schools across Scotland.

-There are three further primary schools in the town - Millbank Primary School on McWilliam Crescent in the newer mid-southern part of Buckie, St. Peter's RC Primary School in Buckpool and Portessie Primary School.
+There are four primary schools in Buckie - Cluny Primary School (Buckie Primary School until 1974) which is directly opposite the old building of the high school, Millbank Primary School on McWilliam Crescent off High Street, St. Peter's RC Primary School in Buckpool and Portessie Primary School.
 Additional primary schools in Portgordon, Findochty, Portknockie and Cullen contribute to the roll of Buckie High School.
-The small communities of Arradoul, Drybridge, Rathven and Lintmill, none of which support their own schools any longer, also contribute to the BHS roll along with the families of the many farms scattered locally.
+The surrounding villages of Arradoul, Drybridge, Rathven and Lintmill, most of which once had their own schools, now send students to Buckie High School and nearby primary schools.
 The adjoining school areas are Banff, Keith and Fochabers.